"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - 45 out of every 100 people (45%) didn't have bevacizumab

 15 out of every 100 people (15%) who had bevacizumab had moderate to severe side effects.
 There was also an increased risk of high blood pressure.

 The trial team concluded that bevacizumab did improve the amount of time people were free of melanoma after surgery.
-They are continuing to look for substances in the blood (
+But didn't increase the amount of time they lived after surgery.

 We have based this summary on information from the team who ran the trial.
 The information they sent us has been reviewed by independent specialists (

 Please note: In order to join a trial you will need to discuss it with your doctor, unless otherwise specified.